codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_435.rst

 Validation Placeholders
 =======================

-- To use :ref:`validation-placeholders` securely, when you use validation placeholders and if you don't set the validation rules for the placeholder field, you need to set the validation rules for it.
+- To use :ref:`validation-placeholders` securely, please remember to create a validation rule for the field you will use as a placeholder.

 Session::stop()
 ===============